NataliiaShevchenko620/sqlalchemy-challenge/README.md

 The project is organized as follows:

+- `HawaiiAnalysis_API/`:
-- `climate_starter_solved.ipynb`: A Jupyter Notebook containing the climate analysis and data visualizations.
+  - `climate.ipynb`: A Jupyter Notebook containing the climate analysis and data visualizations.
 It includes detailed analysis of precipitation, temperature, and station data using SQLAlchemy to interact with the SQLite database.
 Visualizations are created using Matplotlib and Pandas.

-- `app_solved.py`: A Flask application that provides a RESTful API to the climate data.
+  - `app.py`: A Flask application that provides a RESTful API to the climate data.
 This script makes the data available through various endpoints, allowing users to query precipitation, station, and temperature observation data.

-- `Resources/`:
+- `HawaiiAnalysis_API/Resources/`:
   - `hawaii.sqlite`: The SQLite database file containing the climate data for Hawaii.
 It includes tables for measurement and station data.

-- `requirements.txt`: A text file listing the Python packages required to run the project.
-This file is used with `pip install -r requirements.txt` to install all necessary dependencies.

 ## Installation